 6 Calculate

-Click the "Calculate Scenarios" button in the header.
-That's the moment everything comes together.
+Click the "Calculate Scenarios" button in the top-right of the header.

-Below the headline price, the enrollment scenarios table shows what happens at every enrollment level from your minimum (4) to your maximum (12).
+Further down the page, the enrollment scenarios table shows what happens at every enrollment level from your minimum (4) to your maximum (12).
 You'll see the per-student price, total revenue, total costs, and margin for each row.
 This is where the tool really earns its keep: instead of a single number, you get a complete picture of your financial range.

 If the price looks too high, go back and experiment.
 Try lowering the margin to 10%, or see what happens if you bump the maximum enrollment to 14.
 The scenarios update instantly, so you can explore different configurations until you find a price that works for your community and your budget.